NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 ### Get Organized

 You need to place parts carefully and precisely.
 You also need to work somewhat quickly.
-With practice, you can place a board like the breakout board in 10 minutes.
-You should not take more than an hour.
+With practice, you can place a board like the BBB in 10 minutes.
+You should not take more than an 45 minutes.
 Getting organized will help you meet this goal.

 1. Get _everything_ you need together at once.
 2. Collect all the parts you will need (see below).
 For the BBB assembly, you will need 1 packet of each type of part.
 They will be laid out for you.
-2. Have a clean work area (preferably with a white surface).
+3. Have a clean work area (preferably with a white surface).
 The parts are _tiny_.
 The less stuff there is around, the less likely you are to lose anything.
-3. Make sure you are unlikely to be bumped.
-4. Allow adequate time.
+3. Allow adequate time.
     * Paste has a limited working time, and the course staff are not around forever.
     * For the BBB, Assembly will take ~0.5 hour.
 Reflowing takes ~12 minutes.
-Something will go wrong, budget ~30min.
+Something will go wrong, budget an extra ~15min.
     * So, you shouldn't start assembly unless you have _at least_ 1 hour left in class.
     * For quadcopter or the remote, allocate 2 hours.
 5. Eat something before hand.
 You need to patient and steady.